History of Chechnya

 The history of Chechnya may refer to the history of the Chechens, of their land Chechnya, or of the land of Ichkeria.

-Chechen society has traditionally been organized around mulitple autonomous local clans, called taips.
+Chechen society has traditionally been organized around multiple autonomous local clans, called taips.
 The traditional Chechen saying goes that the members of Chechen society, like its taips, are (ideally) "free and equal like wolves".

 Prehistoric and archeological finds

 The first known settlement of what is now Chechnya is thought to have occurred around 12500 BCE, in mountain-cave settlements, whose inhabitants used basic tools, fire, and animal hides.
 Traces of human settlement go back to 40000 BCE with cave paintings and artifacts around Lake Kezanoi.

 The ancestors of the Nakh peoples are thought to have populated the Central Caucasus around 10000–8000 BCE.
 This colonization is thought by some (including E. Veidenbaum, who cites similarities with later structures to propose continuity) to represent the whole Eastern Caucasian language family, though this is not universally agreed upon.
 The proto-language that is thought to be the ancestor of all Eastern Caucasian ("Alarodian") languages, in fact, has words for concepts such as the wheel, so it is thought that the region had intimate links to the Fertile Crescent (many scholars supporting the thesis that the Eastern Caucasians originally came from the Northern Fertile Crescent, and backing this up with linguistic affinities of the Urartian and Hurrian languages to the Northeast Caucasus).
 According to Johanna Nichols, "the Nakh–Dagestanian languages are the closest thing we have to a direct continuation of the cultural and linguistic community that gave rise to Western civilization."